SCPR/outpost-publishing/README.md

 * the selector of the div wrapper around the publishing fields,
 * the selector for where to render the notifications,
 * the selector for the status input
+* (optional) `statusPending` and `statusPublished` to indicate the value for each of those.
+Default is 3 and 5, respectively.

 ```javascript
 $(function() {